sdebnath/aceutils/README.md

 aceutils
 ========

-An utility written in Rust to convert Garmin Aviation Checklist Editor (ACE) files to and from various formats.
+Rust utility to convert Garmin Aviation Checklist Editor (ACE) files to and from various formats.

 ## License